macMikey/4d-google-workspace/Documentation/Classes/cGoogleSpreadsheet.md

 |0..(length-1)|Collection indicies start at 0 and run to `length-1`.
 Each element in the collection is the name of a sheet (tab)|

 ### <a name="getValues"></a>getValues (range:TEXT {; majorDimension:TEXT ; valueRenderOption:TEXT ; dateTimeRenderOption:TEXT}) -> object
+1. Reloads all cell values
-Returns an object containing a [valueRange](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values#ValueRange) from a spreadsheet.
+2. Returns an object containing a [valueRange](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values#ValueRange) from a spreadsheet.
 The caller must specify the spreadsheet ID and a range.

 |Parameter Name|Required?|Parameter Type|Default|Description|
 |--|--|--|--|--|